Bang Energy Girl Tianna Gregory Channels Pamela Anderson In Red Bathing Suit For ‘Baywatch’ Photo

 “In love,” a third fan quipped.

-“Cute,” a fourth comment read.
+“Cute,” a fourth fan comment read.

 Meanwhile, fans looking to get in shape like Tianna can download her fitness app, where they’ll get some exclusive content.